This article has been verified and medically reviewed by Sharon Boyd, MA, BS, RDH.

 What is a dental night guard?

-A night guard is a plastic device designed specifically for your dental anatomy.
-It is meant to be worn over your teeth while sleeping.
-Night guards help reduce damage and discomfort caused by nighttime bruxism (bruxism is grinding of the teeth).
+A night guard is a plastic device designed specifically for your smile’s shape.
+It is worn while you sleep to reduce damage and discomfort caused by nighttime bruxism (clenching and grinding your teeth).

 PREVENTING YOUR DENTAL NIGHT GUARD FROM TURNING YELLOW

-Some bodily bacteria is normal and healthy, but dental devices such as night guards should remain sterile, clean, and dry between uses.
+Although some bacterial buildup is normal, dental devices such as night guards should be cleaned and thoroughly dried between uses.

-This helps avoid problems like bad breath (halitosis), discoloration of the guard, and stow-away debris such as food particles and plaque.
+That way you can avoid problems like bad breath (halitosis), discoloration of the dental night guard, and accumulated debris from food particles and plaque.

 In a nutshell

-While basic hygiene principles are universal for all night guards, it is important to speak to your dentist or other manufacturers about specific care in regards to cleaning your night guard and proper maintenance instructions, since night guard materials may vary.
+While basic hygiene principles are universal for all night guards, it is important to speak to your dentist or the dental appliance manufacturer about specific care recommendations on particular types of appliances.
+Especially since night guard materials can vary from one design to the next.

-Having said that, here’s a quick summary of the key concepts common to all night guards:
+Here’s a quick summary of basic cleaning concepts that apply to all night guards:

-- All dental night guards should be cleaned between uses and before being stored.
+- All dental night guards should be cleaned immediately after use and before storing them.

-- After cleaning your night guard, it is important to completely dry out your night guard prior to storage.
+- Allow your night guard to completely dry prior to storage.

 Don’t let your dental night guard turn yellow!